4paradigm/OpenMLDB/docs/en/standalone.md

 > USE demo_db;
 > CREATE TABLE demo_table1(c1 string, c3 int, c4 bigint, c5 float, c6 double, c7 timestamp, c8 date, index(ts=c7));
 ```
 **Note**: Specify at least one index and set the ts column which is used for ORDERBY.
+The ts column is the key in index option and can be setted with timestamp or bigint column only.
 ### Import Data
 Only support csv file format
 ```sql